Yandex Cloud

 TroubleshootingTroubleshooting

-You can try and optimize the problematic queries you have diagnosed.
-There are several ways to approach such optimization:
+You can try to optimize any queries with performance issues you have diagnosed.
+There are several ways for optimization:

-• Analyze the query plan using the EXPLAIN command and use the query optimization techniques from the MySQL® documentation.
+• Analyze the query plan using the EXPLAIN command and use the query optimization techniques from this MySQL® article.

-• Optimize InnoDB tables to reduce disk workload.
+• Optimize InnoDB tables to reduce disk usage.

 Was the article helpful?